johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### splitnvx
 <pre class="pre-non-highlight-non-pair">
 splitnvx  (class=conversion #args=2) Splits string by separator into integer-indexed map without type inference (values are strings).
+First argument is string to split; second argument is separator to split on.
 Example:
 splitnvx("3,4,5", ",") = {"1":"3","2":"4","3":"5"}
 </pre>